-Staff reviewed the proposal relative to all relevant policies and advise that it is reasonably consistent with the intent of the Halifax MPS.
+Staff reviewed the proposal relative to all relevant policies and advise that it is reasonably consistent with the intent of the Regional MPS and the Halifax MPS.
 Attachment B provides an evaluation of the proposed development agreement in relation to the relevant MPS policies.